reframe-hpc/reframe/docs/config_reference.rst

    :required: No
    :default: ``{}``

+   Scheduler resources associated with this environments.

-   This is similar to a regression test's :attr:`~reframe.core.pipeline.RegressionTest.extra_resources`.
+   This is the equivalent of a test's :attr:`~reframe.core.pipeline.RegressionTest.extra_resources`.

    .. versionadded:: 4.6